rico-hengst/tropos.sat.uv-spectroradiometer.data_processing/README.md

 * a module to visualize data gaps.

 ### Assumption
-* The OR0-Files fits the naming pattern "<IDYYMMDD>.OR0", where
+* The OR0-Files should fits the naming pattern "&lt;IDYYMMDD&gt;.OR0", where
   * **ID** is a character string with a length of two and respresents a identifier of the UV station
   * and **YY** year since 2000, **MM** number of month, **DD** day of the month (all filled with zeros)